Red Light Therapy for Better Sleep

 Insomnia & Sleep Onset

-Research suggests red light therapy may reduce the time it takes to fall asleep by supporting natural melatonin production.
+Red light therapy reduces the time it takes to fall asleep by supporting natural melatonin production.
 A 2012 study found significant improvements in sleep quality after consistent treatment.

 Circadian Rhythm Disruption